100 Notable alumni of

 -

-Kroy Evan Biermann is a former American football linebacker.
-He was selected by the Atlanta Falcons in the fifth round of the 2008 NFL draft.
-He played college football at Montana.
+Kroy Evan Biermann is an American former professional football player who was a linebacker for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Montana Grizzlies and was selected by the Falcons in the fifth round of the 2008 NFL draft.

 -